mrad201/Professional-Practice/README.md

 #### Purpose of collection of personal information

 To collect Personal information from the user that is for a specific purpose or activities with the agency.
 Only collect the information that is needed.
-Information collected must be done within a lawful manner.
+Information collected must be done within a lawful manner and not be misused or modified.

 Two actionable items for this principal would be:
-- [ ] User must provide full name
+- [ ] User must provide only the information that is needed to carry out the specific purpose that is required by the agency
-- [ ] User must provide email address
+- [ ] Agency must only use information given by the user for its intended purpose.

 <!-- is the purupose spoken about in these actionable items?  please add that level of questioning -->
 ### Principal 3